-He opened his eponymous “Rasta-raunt” two years ago at Westfield Stratford.
+He opened his eponymous “Rasta-raunt” at Westfield Stratford in 2015.
 The shopping centre now has a number of other food outlets both inside and out and Stratford, with the Olympic Park and the London Stadium, is now looking to become more of a destination after the success of London 2012 Olympics.
 Some big names like the British Council, TfL, Cancer Research UK and others are also moving to the area.

 The week before I went to Levi Roots I was at the launch of Moxy Hotels in Stratford where I got a little bit drunk, but I was game to head back to Stratford.

 Walking to the restaurant I encountered an impromptu flashmob outside Stratford station with a man in a Royal Mail hi-vis jacket and a female MC rapping along.
 A drunk man also joined in and showed off his moves.
 View a clip of possibly the weirdest thing I’ve seen here.